 - YSL Museum (optional): 150 MAD

-Eat at Le Jardin, a charming restaurant with a mix of Moroccan and international cuisine.
+Enjoy lunch at Le Jardin, a charming restaurant offering a mix of Moroccan and international cuisine in a peaceful courtyard setting.

 Afternoon: Artisan Souks